Classical Non-Relativistic Fractons: Symmetries and compatible Hamiltonians

 Note that \cref{eq:velocity_dipole} cannot be inverted.
-In other words, given a collection of velocities $\{\dot{x}^\mu_a\}$, we do not get a unique set of momenta $\{p^\mu_a\}$.
+In other words, given a collection of velocities $\{\dot{x}^\mu_a\}$, we do not obtain a unique set of momenta $\{p^\mu_a\}$.
 This is a consequence of dipole conservation-- observe that the expression for velocities $\{\dot{x}^\mu_a\}$ in \cref{eq:velocity_dipole} is invariant under the momentum shift symmetry generated by dipole moment shown in \cref{eq:dipolesymmetry_CM}.
-An important consequence of this is that momenta can take on large values when the velocities and energies are small.
-As we will see, this fact is at the heart of the novel physics present in dipole-conserving systems.
+An important consequence of this property is that momenta can reach large values even when the velocities and energies are small.
+As we will see, this fact is at the heart of the novel physics present in these dipole-conserving systems.